 ACEE dedicates staff time and education expertise to support Students on Sustainability, a University of Calgary student society that educates grade school students on sustainability topics linked to climate change and supports relevant student projects.
-ACEE and Students on Sustainability (SOS) will engage with students across all grade levels within the Calgary Board of Education and Calgary Separate School District.
+ACEE and Students on Sustainability (SOS) engage with students across all grade levels within the Calgary Board of Education and Calgary Separate School District.

 The goal of this project is to incorporate relevant topics into classroom curriculum (renewable energy, climate change, energy conservation, engineering, modeling, systems thinking, food security and more) to encourage students to act now to take positive action - and to better understand how sustainability can be part of their future careers.
 We offer formal classroom talks, small group exercises or discussions, interactive learning, and public event engagement.
 Presentations support teachers to deliver their curriculum.